Kayn-Pleiades/Weather-Dashboard/README.md

 ### Commit 9: Map forecast
 I am now able to map the next 5 days to cards.
 Currently it just maps the day temp, as I just wanted to make sure everything is going to the right place.

+### Commit 10: Forecast implimented
+Except for the dates, all of the values for the forecasts are now active.
+I've also added the weather image to the current weather too.

 ## credits
 https://getbootstrap.com/docs/5.0